 As of the issuance date of these financial statements, cash is not sufficient to fund operating expenses and capital requirements for at least the next 12 months.
-The Company will need to raise additional capital within the next nine months to further advance clinical development and to commercially develop its product candidates.
+The Company will need to raise additional capital within the next five months to further advance clinical development and to commercially develop its product candidates.
 Accordingly, there is substantial doubt about the Company's ability to continue as a going concern within one year after the issuance date.

-Currently, the planned research and development activities include submission of an investigational new drug ("IND") application to formally access IMC-2 as a treatment for the symptoms associated with Long-COVID; continued salaries and benefits; and provision of a new grant to the BHC to execute a double-blinded, placebo controlled investigator-sponsored study of Long-COVID with the combination of Val/Cel.
+Currently, the planned research and development activities for the next year include a potential submission of an investigational new drug ("IND") application to formally access IMC-2 as a treatment for the symptoms associated with Long-COVID; purchase of API; continued prototype development of IMC-2 to be used for the Phase 2 Long-COVID study; continued salaries and benefits; and continued funding of the grant to the BHC for ongoing execution of their double-blinded, placebo controlled investigator-sponsored study of Long-COVID with the combination of Val/Cel which is expected to read out in mid-2024.

-The Company expects to raise additional capital to complete clinical development of and to commercially develop its product candidates.
+The Company plans to raise additional capital to complete clinical development of and to commercially develop its product candidates.
 The Company will need to finance its cash needs through public or private equity offerings, debt financings, collaboration and licensing arrangements or other financing alternatives.
 There is no assurance that such financings will be available when needed or on acceptable terms.
 As a result, the financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts recognized or classifications of assets and liabilities should the Company be unable to continue as a going concern.